-A new species of venomous rattlesnake has been discovered in Satun province in southern Thailand.
+A new species of Crotalus, a venomous snake, has been discovered in Satun Province in southern Thailand.

-This new species of snake was discovered just days after the discovery of a new species of spider.
+This new species of snake was discovered just a few days after the discovery of a new species of spider.

-See: New species of tarantula with blue legs discovered in Thailand
+See: A new species of blue-legged tarantula discovered in Thailand

-This pit viper (or rattlesnake) is the smallest ever found in the subfamily of venomous snakes.
+This Crotalus (or pit viper) is the smallest ever found in the subfamily of venomous snakes.

-Crotalinae or Rattlesnakes are a subfamily of snakes in the Viperidae family .
+The Crotalinae or Pit Vipers are a subfamily of snakes in the Viperidae family.

-Saengsuree Songthong, head of the national park, said he, his assistant Nakhen Kaweethanatham and research officer Bunyarit Dechochai accidentally spotted the snakes while they were recently resting under a limestone shelter.
+Saengsuree Songthong, head of the national park, stated that he, his assistant Nakhen Kaweethanatham and research officer Bunyarit Dechochai accidentally spotted the snakes while they were resting under a limestone shelter recently.

-They took pictures and asked a researcher to identify them.
+They took photos and asked a researcher to identify them.

 The research then revealed that the team had made a new discovery.

-Mr. Saengsuree said the newly discovered species had the scientific name "Trimeresurus ciliaris" and was referred to as the "limestone eyelash viper."
+Mr. Saengsuree stated that the newly discovered species bore the scientific name 'Trimeresurus ciliaris' and was called 'limestone eyelash viper'.

 It resembles Trimeresurus venustus or "beautiful pit viper".

-The limestone eyelash viper is smaller than the beautiful pit viper, the park chief said.
+The limestone eyelash viper is smaller than the beautiful pit viper, said the park ranger.

-Her eyelashes and nose are larger and the patterns on her lateral scales are lighter.
+Its eyelashes and nose are larger and the patterns on its lateral scales are clearer.

 See also:

-A new plant species discovered in Thailand is named after Blackpink's Lalisa
+A new plant species discovered in Thailand is named after Lalisa of Blackpink

 Dinosaur footprints discovered in northern Thailand